 Be kind to yourself

 That being said, we can only do so much as one person.
 We all have the same amount of hours in a day and we can only do the best we can.
 Our “best” is different for each day and that’s something that I am learning along the way.
 Some days I knock out my to-do list in a few hours and I feel like Superwoman.
 Other days, I feel lethargic, unmotivated, and maybe get one thing done.
 And that’s ok.
 There’s no reason to beat yourself up inside if you aren’t perfect and performing at your highest caliber.
 Tomorrow is another day and you have another opportunity to reset your mind and mood.
 Let go of the idea that you need to push yourself to max capacity at all times.
 Be kind to yourself and know that you are doing the best you can at that moment.
+Lean into self-compassion and become friends with yourself again.

 Move every day

-Yoga and meditate as a part of your routine
+Mindfulness as a part of your routine

 Create a schedule

-Find a like-minded entrepreneurial group
+Find a like-minded group

 Collaborate, not compete